Most people do not need to hire a lawyer when sued for causing an accident. However, it may sometimes be necessary to retain a lawyer.

-When a Summons and Complaint is served on you, you should immediately forward a copy of the Summons and Complaint to your insurance company by certified mail return receipt requested.
+When a Summons and Complaint are served on you, you should immediately forward a copy of the Summons and Complaint to your insurance company by certified mail return receipt requested.
 If you have not previously obtained a claim number, get one now.

 Do not rely on sending a copy of the Summons and Complaint to your insurance agent or broker.

 You should send a copy to your insurance company no matter how you were served.
-A common misconception is that you must be served personally or you must agree to be served by accepting the papers and they cannot be left at your door.
+A common misconception is that you must be served personally, or you must agree to be served by accepting the papers, and they cannot be left at your door.
 This is not true.

 What Will Happen After I Am Served with a Summons and Complaint?